 28. Only allowed on properties that are outside the urban growth area.

-SECTION 22.
+SECTION 20.
 Ordinance 10870, Section 407, as amended, and K.C.C.
-21A.18.030 are each hereby amended to read as follows:
+21A.18.030 are hereby amended to read as follows:

 A. Except as modified in K.C.C.
 21A.18.070.
 B((-)). through D., off-street parking areas shall contain at a minimum the number of parking spaces as stipulated in the following table.
 Off-street parking ratios expressed as number of spaces per square feet means the usable or net square footage of floor area, exclusive of non-public areas.
 Non-public areas include but are not limited to building maintenance areas, storage areas, closets or restrooms.
 If the formula for determining the number of off-street parking spaces results in a fraction, the number of off-street parking spaces shall be rounded to the nearest whole number with fractions of 0.50 or greater rounding up and fractions below 0.50 rounding down.